vaskoGut/Learning/README.md

       ***then()*** is used to handle the result after a Promise is fulfilled (successfully completed).

   12. ### closure-explanation
+        SO it's private place for you variables.
+Imagine scenario, where you have outer function and inner function.
+And this inner function has access to the variable from outer function.

         1. Every function creates a closure when defined — it keeps a reference to the lexical scope.
 A closure is formed at function creation, not execution.
             The inner function keeps a persistent link to the scope in which it was created — this preserved scope is the ***closure***.
             A closure is created when: